Truck & Trailer Accidents

 Given the size and speed of semi trucks on the road, an accident with one can result in severe injury and loss to the accident victim.
 The harsh reality of these accidents is only sharpened when we consider that truck and trailer drivers are often pulling long shifts, leading to drowsiness, distraction, and general inattention while on the road.

-If you have been injured in a truck and trailer accident, contact the lawyers at Hart & David as soon as possible.
+If you have been injured in a truck and trailer accident, contact the lawyers at Hart David Carson as soon as possible.
 We can assess your case and determine what legal actions need to be taken to secure you the compensation you deserve.Causes

 There are a number of factors that could lead to a tractor trailer accident.
 The sheer bulk of the truck can limit visibility and make it harder for the driver to slow down or stop.
 It can also be harder to maneuver in harsh weather, such as when strong wind gusts push against the broad side of the trailer.
 Other common causes include: